AdaStop: adaptive statistical testing for sound comparisons of Deep RL agents: : adaptive stopping for nonparametric group-sequential multiple tests

-\textit{Power of the test}: in Theorem~\ref{th:multi_FWE} there is no information on the power of the test.
-We show that, for any $N,K$, the test is of level $\alpha$.
-Having information on the power allows us to give a rule for the choice of $N$ and $K$ but power analysis in non-parametric setting is in general hard, and it is outside the scope of this article.
-Instead, we compute empirically the power of our test and show that we perform well empirically compared to non-adaptive approaches.
+\textit{Power of the test}: in Theorem~\ref{th:multi_FWE}, there is no information on the power of the test.
+For any $N,K$, we show that, the FWE is upper-bounded by $\alpha$.
+In the appendix \ref{sec:asymptotics}, we establish Theorem~\ref{th:conv_boundary} that can be used to get a control on the asymptotic power.
+On the other hand, having non-asymptotic information on the power would allow us to give a rule for the choice of $N$ and $K$.
+However, non-asymptotic power analysis in a nonparametric setting is in general hard, and it is beyond the scope of this article.
+Instead, we compute empirically the power of our test and show that it performs well empirically compared to non-adaptive approaches.
 See Section~\ref{sec:non-adaptive} for the empirical power study on a Mujoco environment.